Service Provision Analysis

 • Demand distribution

-Compute service provision between demand locations (buildings) and service facilities.
+Compute service provision between demand locations and service facilities.

 The function implements a gravity-based allocation model: service capacity is distributed across nearby demand points with weights that decay with the square of distance (or generalized cost).
 Closer buildings receive proportionally higher shares of the available capacity.